digital-asset/daml/docs/source/json-api/index.rst

       "displayName": "Carol & Co.
 LLC"
     }

-Please refer to :ref:`AllocateParty <com.daml.ledger.api.v1.admin.AllocatePartyRequest>` documentation for information about meaning of the fields.
+Please refer to :ref:`AllocateParty <com.daml.ledger.api.v1.admin.AllocatePartyRequest>` documentation for information about the meaning of the fields.

-All fields in the request are optional, this means that empty JSON object is a valid request to allocate a new party:
+All fields in the request are optional, this means that an empty JSON object is a valid request to allocate a new party:

 .. code-block:: json